-AHAF exists to facilitate the healing process in individuals and families who are suffering from the effects of trauma.
+AHAF exists to help individuals and families who are suffering from the effects of trauma.

 Did you know?

-Left untreated, post-traumatic stress can produce chronic symptoms that are debilitating.
+Left untreated, post-traumatic stress can produce chronic symptoms that are life altering.
 Additionally, related disorders often produce feelings of hopelessness that often go unreported.
 Symptoms should be targeted by early treatment interventions and support.

 What is Trauma?

-Trauma is a harmful or threatening occurrence that is outside the range of normal experience and beyond control.
+Trauma is a harmful or threatening event that is outside the range of normal experience and completely beyond control.
 Trauma’s impact on individuals and families can be pervasive, life changing, and enduring.
 Trauma can negatively influence the way people think and feel about themselves, others, and God.
-Additionally, post-traumatic reactions can be triggered by normal experiences months even years after the trauma occurred.
+Additionally, post-traumatic reactions can be triggered by normal experiences months and even years after a trauma has occurred.
 Those who experience post-traumatic stress can be troubled by thoughts of suicide and many attempt or complete suicide.
 Traumatic occurrences include:

 • Death of a loved one

 • Severe trauma (life-threatening or potentially life-threatening situations, abuse)